johnmays/ML_class_repo_hidden/README.md

+# Note:
+This is a clone of the private repository my group and I contributed to during the graduate ML class I took at my school.
+I am keeping this repository public for a short amount of time to easily share with potential employers.
+I have made edits and made certain things intentionally vague so that current students cannot track this repository down through any search engine and attempt to cheat with it.
+If you are a student, then turn back.
+The last person who used a repo of mine that was unintentionally left public to cheat at my former school was easily found out.

-# CSDS 440 Group Repository: Group 12
+# _______ Group Repository: Group 12

-This repository contains the files for the group homework assigned in Professor Ray's Fall 2023 CSDS 440 Class.
+This repository contains the files for the group homework assigned in Professor ___'s Fall 2023 ______ Class.
 This repository belongs to Group 12:

 - John Mays `johnmays`
 - Zaichuan You `ZaichuanYou`